Welcome ladies, gentlemen, and all children, bots and personas who read the Incisive Edge blog, as we introduce you to Sam, Alice and Alfie.

 Inbound Marketing Persona #1 – Sam

 Sam is in accounts.
 He’s between 25 and 45 years old, a university graduate with a salary between £28,000 and £42,000, has no real buying power within his company, though nonetheless has some influence over senior decision-makers.
-He likes his job well enough, but is always looking for a raise and a promotion, and believes if he finds the right solution to improve productivity within his department then he will achieve this goal.
+He likes his job well enough as he gets to spend time with both marketing and sales teams, but is always looking for a raise and a promotion, and believes if he finds the right solution to improve productivity within his department then he will achieve this goal.

 Inbound Marketing Persona #2 – Alice

 Alice is in marketing.
 She’s between 21 and 35, may be a graduate (though not necessarily), earns upwards of £25,000 a year (downwards of £35,000), and has a bit of a chip on her shoulder as she believes that a bigger budget needs to be allocated to her department.
-She’s quite an ambitious young professional, and knows what marketing is all about, though she’s less confident with the most modern principles of inbound marketing.
+She’s quite an ambitious young professional, and knows what marketing is all about, though she’s less confident with the most modern principles of inbound marketing campaigns and inbound marketing as a whole.
 Her problem, however, is that in order for any seniors to take any suggestions for improvement she has seriously, she needs to be able to prove there will be a positive return on investment (ROI).

 Inbound Marketing Persona #3 – Alfie

 Alfie is the CEO.
 He’s a 40+ graduate with an income in excess of £60K.
 Alfie has buying power, spending power, and indeed is ready and willing to spend big on the right solution to improve his business.
 His number one priority in life is his company’s bottom line.
-He constantly strives to be the very best at whatever it is that he does, considers himself an innovator and a visionary (though this may not be entirely accurate), and if he’s increasing revenue whilst decreasing costs, he’s thrilled.
+He constantly strives to be the very best at whatever it is that he does.
+At this stage, he no longer has to create content or sit down to create an inbound marketing campaign.
+However, he understands what it entails.
+Alfie considers himself an innovator and a visionary (though this may not be entirely accurate), and if he’s increasing revenue whilst decreasing costs, he’s thrilled.

 Inbound Marketing Personas Work